zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 You can continue to add more LPARs and more services within each LPAR.
 After you make changes, save the file and issue a Zowe CLI command to the service to verify the connection.
 ## Managing credential security

 When you first run the `zowe config init --global-config` command, the `profiles.base.properties.user` and `profiles.base.properties.password` fields are defined to the "secure" array in your configuration file.
-This ensures that username and password are stored securely on your computer.
+This ensures that the username and password are stored securely on your computer.

-Issue the `zowe config secure` command to re-prompt for all secure fields when you want to update them (for example, when you want to change your username and password).
+To update the secure fields (for example, when you want to change your username and password), issue the `zowe config secure` command.

 To secure a specific field, use the command `zowe config set --secure <property-path>`.
 For example, you can issue `zowe config set --secure profiles.base.properties.password`.
-If you issue the command for an option that is already secure, the CLI re-prompts you to enter a new option value.
+If you issue the command for an option that is already secured, the CLI prompts you to enter a new option value.

-Alternatively, you can use an editor to define options to the secure array in `zowe.config.json` manually.
+You can use an editor to define options to the secure array in `zowe.config.json`.
 Any option that you define to there becomes secure/prompted-for.

 ## Tips for efficient configuration

-There are several methods you can employ to more efficiently update and maintain your configuration.
+There are several methods to more efficiently update and maintain your configuration:
+* Leverage the command option order of precedence
+* Utilize a base array

+### Command option order of precedence

-Zowe CLI uses a "command option order of precedence" that lets your service definitions inherit option values.
-You can use this to your advantage, because it lets you avoid duplicating the same option value in several places.
+Zowe CLI uses a **command option order of precedence** by which service definitions inherit option values.
+Use this feature to avoid duplicating option values.

-The CLI checks for option values in the following order.
-If not found, the next location is checked:
+Zowe CLI checks for option values in order, skipping null values:
-1. Options you define explicitly on the command-line
+1. Explicit command-line option values
 2. Environment variables
 3. Service type profiles
 4. Base type profiles
-5. If no value is found, the default value for the option is used.
+5. Default option value

 The user name and password fields are not supplied in the service definitions.

-In the following example, the username and password fields for ZOSMF1 and ZOSMF2 are user name and password fields are not supplied in the service definitions to allow them to inherit values from the base array:
+**Example:** <!--Not sure what this is trying to same, as there seems to be something missing --> The username and password fields for ZOSMF1 and ZOSMF2 are not supplied in the service definitions to allow them to inherit values from the base array:

 ```json
 {